denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 the exchange of information across state borders) display unease with encrypted, non-human-readable formats of information exchange.
-A theoretical treatment of technological skepticism from Heidegger, to Mumford, Kittler, and Golumbia leads to a concluding discussion about the subject's role in actively shaping the material conditions of media being.
-As documents reflecting externalized states of consciousness become increasingly more transparent, they are more susceptible to surveillance and control.
-Plain text allows political subjects to decouple externalized (but still private) mental states from mechanisms of governance.
+A theoretical treatment of technological skepticism from Heidegger, to Mumford, Kittler, and Golumbia concludes in a discussion about the subject's role in actively shaping the material conditions of media being.
+As documents reflecting externalized states of consciousness become increasingly more transparent, they are susceptible to increased surveillance and control.
+Plain text allows political subjects to decouple externalized mental states from mechanisms of governance.
 This affordance is not however a deterministic property of literature, the internet, or any other information exchange system.
-Rather, the design of complex systems must itself become a critical practice, which, in a complement to critical theory, actively engineers for mechanisms of individual dissidence.
+Rather, the design of complex systems must itself become a critical practice, which, in a complement to critical theory, actively engineers for textual mechanisms of individual dissidence and resistance.

 ## Tech Appendix